canmanietp/APS_TrafficProject/README.md

 - [SUMO](http://sumo.dlr.de/wiki/Installing)

 To test:
-Open a command line, `cd Simulation` then `python test.py`.
+Open a command line, run `python test.py`.
 The SUMO GUI should open and allow you to run the simulation.

 ## Getting started